Best things to do in Intramuros series: The Walled City, Landmarks, and Ruins

 Intramuros, April 2011.

 Church Ruins beside the Panda’s Last Night Out Beside and across the ruins, an enjoying ambiance and busy street at night with al fresco diners and bars to choose from.
-The area can be seen across an old walls of military barracks, about 200 meters away.
+The area can be seen across the old walls of military barracks, about 200 meters away.
 Of course the night out scene completely disappeared along with the monument marker [around 4 statues with 7 feet high].
 The place turned out to be gloomy at night, no more lively activities, food stalls and live music performances.
 The sad part we documented, the looters perhaps picked up the statues piece by piece probably made a living out of it.
-We can’t verified what material the markers were made of, a steel or bronze maybe, that interests others.
-If only Intramuros management was able to restore the figures, but whose to blame, there’s reason for everything.
+We can’t verify what material the markers were made of, a steel or bronze maybe, that interests others.
+If only Intramuros management was able to restore the figures, but who’s to blame, there’s a reason for everything.

 Church Ruins beside the Panda’s Last Night Out